 The threat of mixture

 The biggest threat to INDogs is genetic swamping by non-native breeds.
-Other indigenous dog populations have succumbed to this, notably in the Americas and southern Africa.
+Other indigenous dog populations have succumbed to this, notably in the Americas.

 This phenomenon was largely urban until recently, since urban societies have higher disposable income and lifestyle aspirations than rural.
 Most of the new-rich class of dog owners are not accustomed to dog care, and often leave their pets to roam and breed unsupervised.

 Genetic testing of urban and rural Indian dogs showed that urban dogs were mixed with European breeds.
 ‘Similar patterns in Papua New Guinea (Port Moresby), Nepal (Kathmandu), and India (Mumbai) suggest that foreign dogs are more likely to be brought to (or survive in) urban areas than in more remote regions’- ‘Genetic structure in village dogs reveals a Central Asian domestication origin‘, Shannon and Boyko, 2015.

 However, many rural areas now have admixed dog populations as well.
 The catalyst appears to be increased affluence of the human community.
 When a rural area gets developed and transformed through such factors as tourism, tea and coffee plantations, or the mushrooming of urban people’s weekend homes, a predictable result is the introduction of European breed dogs and admixture of the indigenous dog population.